 Please note: The permissions granted apply to textual material only; NAEA does not own rights to the images (photos and artworks) in NAEA publications.
 For permission to reprint a specific image, you will need to contact the copyright holder or licensor (see caption for information).

 Permission to Reprint Without a Fee.
-As before, NAEA will not charge members for the following uses:
+NAEA will not charge members for the following uses:

-A teacher may make multiple handouts for one-time use at a school-related function, or professional conference, free of charge.
+• A teacher may make multiple handouts for one-time use at a school-related function or posting, or professional conference, free of charge.

-NAEA-published authors may reprint/distribute their own articles, free of charge.
-When you reprint any materials from NAEA, please be sure to include the following acknowledgment on all printed copies or digitized formats: Reprinted with permission from The National Art Education Association, Reston, VA USA, [insert copyright date of article or book].
+• NAEA-published authors may reprint/distribute their own articles, free of charge.
+When you reprint any materials from NAEA, please include the following acknowledgment on all printed copies or digitized formats: Reprinted with permission from The National Art Education Association, Reston, VA USA, [insert copyright date of article or book].

 The reprint permissions process described here pertains to those who already have access to actual material they wish to reprint.
-If you need a single copy of an article published by NAEA, contact us and we will send you a PDF or a fax of the article.
-And if you should have further questions, please e-mail us your request to NAEA Reprint Permissions at firstname.lastname@example.org.
+If you need a PDF of an article published by NAEA, please e-mail your request to NAEA Reprint Permissions at email@example.com.

 All claims must be submitted in writing to firstname.lastname@example.org:

 • For subscribers within the U.S., claims for missing issues must be made within three months of the delivery date.

 • For international subscribers (outside of the U.S.), claims for missing issues must be made within six months of the delivery date.